NiranjanKumar001/iPhone16Pro/README.md

   <br/>

-  ### An immersive 3D web experience showcasing the **iPhone 16 Pro** website clone using modern web technologies.
-Enjoy cool animations, interactive 3D models, and cool design!
+  ### This project presents the ⭐ **first clone** ⭐ of the iPhone 16 Pro website.
+An immersive 3D web experience showcasing the **iPhone 16 Pro** website clone using modern web technologies.
+Enjoy cool animations, interactive 3D models, and a sleek design!

   <br/>